 - Get back to the starting position

-- Child Pose- This pose stretches back, hips and quads.
-It opens the hips and relives the lower back tightness.
-This pose effectively clams the mind and reduce fatigue and stress.
+2. Child Pose"βThis pose stretches the back, hips, and quads.
+It opens the hips and relieves the lower back tightness.
+This pose effectively calms the mind and reduces fatigue and stress.
 Also, it boosts digestion.

 Steps:

-- kneel on your mat and sit on heels.
+- Kneel on your mat and sit on your heels.
 With your knees hip-width apart and big toes touching the mat.

 - Lay your torso between your thighs